nice-digital/nice-design-system/components/nds-card/README.md

 #### Props

+##### children

+- Type: `React.ReactNode`

+Any children from the component will be rendered as a summary.

 ##### headingText

-- Type: `string` (required)
+- Type: `React.ReactNode` (required)

 The text that appears as the card's heading.
+Markup can be passed in for additional formatting.

 ##### elementType